goodwince/MITx-6.00.1x_PythonStudy/README.md

 ```
 Inputs are used to take user typed information and put into a string to be used later.
 In the case above we saved it to variable ```answer```.

-Note: All values are saved as strings.
-That means it saves spaces typed as well.
-If you are expecting an integer or float, you must convert it (check type conversion section).
+Note: All values returned from input are strings.
+That means if you type a space before your answer it saves the space as part of the answer typed as well.
+If you are expecting an integer or float, you must convert it to an int or a float, you can view how to do this in the conversion section under types.